 Add mint for that refreshing herby flavor.

-The palm sugar (coconut sugar) dressing is the “icing” for this mango pomegranate salad recipe.
+The palm sugar (coconut sugar) dressing is the “icing” on this Indian fruit salad recipe.

 This homemade dressing is so full of FLAVOR that you’ll start pouring it on everything you get your hands on.
 4 ingredients are all you need for this amazingly sweet and tangy salad dressing.